priyanshsx/btc-bull-vs-bear-regimes/README.md

 # BTC: Bull vs Bear Classification for the Past 2 Years Using Technicals

 ## Overview
-This project classifies each day of BTC trading over the past 2 and a half years into a "Bull" or "Bear" regime using a single, widely-used technical indicator: the 200-day moving average.
+This project classifies each day of BTC trading over the past 3.6 years into a "Bull" or "Bear" regime using a single, widely-used technical indicator: the 200-day moving average.
 The classifications are as follows:

 - Bull: price above the 200-day MA
 - Bear: price below the 200-day MA